 Fast tracking your application with the help of your future employer

 The section 81a of the German residence act (81a AufenthG) introduces the concept of an accelerated procedure for skilled workers.
+It’s often referred as pre-approval or “ZAV” by the Federal Employement Agency.
 See this as another application method that involves your prospective employer a lot more.
 With their help, a lot of the clearance work is done, increasing your chances greatly.
 It also speeds up the process a lot.
 This is how it looks:

 - You give powers of attorney to your prospective employer.
 This is needed so they can communicate with different German public bodies on your behalf (Immigration office, employment agency, etc).